euphonie/study-notes/Engineering Tools/Cloud/GCP/Monitoring & Management.md

 - If there are any errors a rollback to the last stable release can be performed

 ##  Cloud Build
+- Fully managed service
+- Set up build pipelines to create a Docker container image and push the image to a Google Cloud se

 ## Container Registry